matthewhammer/adapton-recipe/README.md

-# adapton-in-one-paper
+# Adapton Recipe

-Self-contained explaination of Adapton, in a single approachable paper.
+A self-contained explaination of Adapton, in a single approachable paper.

 #### typesetting tools
 - Latex